3vmartinet/fluf/README.md

     - `theme` : shortcut for `Theme.of(context)`
     - `textTheme` : shortcut for `Theme.of(context).textTheme`
     - `colorScheme`: shortcut for `Theme.of(context).colorScheme`
+- `FutureHolder` :
+    - Container for `Future`-s with ability to dispose them all on demand.

 ## Getting started